quangnd2203/bloc_boilerplate/README.md

 ### By Android studio run:
 - Run cmd: flutter pub get
 - In "run/debug configurations"
-- In line "Addition run args" type "flutter run --flavor [FLAVOR]"
+- In line "Addition run args" type "--flavor [FLAVOR]"
 - Done!

 ## How to build ?